Same methodology. Five labor markets. Different outcomes.

 If you work in Germany, Kurzarbeit and Betriebsräte give you more time to adapt.
 Use it.
 The transition will be slower but it will happen.
 The dual vocational system is an asset — but only if Ausbildung programs integrate AI skills.
 That is happening, but not fast enough.

-Across all three: the occupations that thrive are the ones where people use AI as a tool, not the ones where people compete with it.
+Across all four: the occupations that thrive are the ones where people use AI as a tool, not the ones where people compete with it.